tcarland/grafana-kube-stack/ingress/traefik/README-traefik.md

 Notes for using Traefik Ingress
 ===============================

-Traefik must be told to listen on port 4317 for Tempo grpc-otlp
+Traefik must be told to listen on port 4317 for grpc-otlp (eg. Tempo)
 ```
 valuesContent: |-
   additionalArguments: